mediocre9/khaata/README.md

 # KHAATA
-> A simple inventory tracking and stock management application for small businesses and shops to manage their stocks, customers and orders.
+> Khaata is an inventory tracking and stock management application designed for local small businesses and shops to manage their stocks, customers and their orders.

 ## **Development Progress :**
 ![Progress](https://progress-bar.dev/70/?title=progress)

-## **Task-List**
+## Task-List
 - [x] Bloc (Cubit)
 - [ ] UI Responsiveness
 - [ ] Profiling and Optimization